100mslive/100ms-roomkit-models-ios/README.md

 try await roomModel.send(message: "How is it going?", to: .role(studentRole))
 ```

-# How to show a Participant's Screen
+# How to show/render a Participant's Screen

 You use **HMSScreenTrackView** and pass a peer model to show/render its screen track.
 You can check which participants are sharing their screens using **peersSharingScreen** property of RoomModel instance.